-If you happen to receive a Plumeria cutting late in the summer, you can extend your growing season by placing a heat mat underneath the pot in which you have the cutting.
+If you receive a Plumeria cutting late in the summer, you can extend your growing season by placing a heat mat underneath the pot where you have the cutting.
 This will help to encourage root growth.

 What Kinds of Plumeria Root Best?